Unfair terms in residential tenancy agreements

 - the tenant is a consumer (i.e. not a company or a person acting in the course of business); and

-- the landlord uses a letting agent to manage the property or he lets the property on a commercial basis (an exception is if the landlord is renting his own home).
+- the landlord uses a letting agent to manage the property or he or she lets the property on a commercial basis (an exception is if the landlord is renting his or her own home).

 What is an unfair term?

 We explain the Regulations as they apply to any type of consumer contract in more detail in this more general article.

 To summarise, the Regulations state that the consumer is not bound to any term in a contract with a supplier that is “unfair”.

 A term is deemed to be unfair if:

 - it removes or reduces the tenant’s rights given by statute law

 - it significantly reduces the tenant’s rights under common law

 - it is contrary to the requirement of good faith

 - it imposes a penalty or charge on the tenant that is not reasonable in amount or not incurred reasonably